ankurkohli007/Restaurant-Website-HTML-CSS/README.md

 ## 🚀 Live Demo
 Check out the live version of this website: [Click here to visit Website](https://ankurkohli007.github.io/Restaurant-Website-HTML-CSS/)
 ## 📌 Features
-- 🌐 **Fully Responsive** - Adapts seamlessly to desktops, but with the tablets, and mobile devices it is not much, working on it to make compatible with such devices as well.
+- 🌐 **Responsive** - Adapts seamlessly to desktops, but with the tablets, and mobile devices it is not much, working on it to make compatible with such devices as well.
+Furthermore, working on fully responsive.
 - 🎨 **Modern & Clean UI** - A visually appealing interface with an intuitive layout.
 - ⚡ **Optimized Performance** - Lightweight and fast-loading pages.
 - 📜 **Semantic HTML & CSS** - Well-structured and easily maintainable code.